Who: Samantha Bailey

 Local Group leaders organize local IAI events that foster groups, including World IA Day, local summits, presentations, and cocktail hours, etc. This is an ongoing commitment of a few hours a month to organize and attend meetings of your group's choice.

 Translations Team Members

 Join a language team!
 Teams need assistance with translation, navigation, and moving translated content into the new website framework.
 If you aren't able to translate the words but have html/css knowledge, you can still make a great contribution to the web development.
 Many sites are translated and ready to go, we only need a few of your hours to bring them to the public.

 If you don't see your language or if your language site seems to be a bit low on content, we'd love to have your help!
 We have a list of articles waiting to be translated from English to your language.
 In fact, we would love to find out what is going on in your area and provide details to our members in your language.
 If you have news, events or articles you would like to submit, we can add them to your language site.
 We can also add articles translated to English to bring thought leadership to a wider audience.
-Contact our Translations Team Leader for details.

-This page was last modified on November 22, 2012 09:41 PM.
+This page was last modified on February 23, 2015 10:00 AM.